-- 21.1 In the context of a public health emergency, States have extraterritorial obligations that comprise: - a. the acts and omissions of the State within or beyond its territory that may impact human rights beyond its territory, including in such contexts as where: - i. the State exercises authority or effective control; or - ii. where the State's acts and omissions bring about foreseeable effects on rights; or - where the State is in a position to exercise decisive influence or otherwise take measures to realize rights, including on account of its capacities, resources and influence. - b. obligations of a global character pertaining to public health emergency that are set out in the Charter of the United Nations, the Constitution of the World Health Organization, and other relevant instruments of international law, to take action, individually and collectively, to realize human rights universally.
+- 21.1 In the context of a public health emergency, States have extraterritorial obligations that comprise: - a. the acts or omissions of the State within or beyond its territory that may impact human rights beyond its territory, including where: - i. the State exercises authority or effective control; - ii. where the State's acts or omissions bring about foreseeable effects on rights; or - iii. where the State is in a position to exercise decisive influence or otherwise take measures to realize rights, including on account of its capacities, resources and influence. - b. obligations of a global character as set out in the Charter of the United Nations, the Constitution of the World Health Organization and other relevant instruments of international law to take action, individually and collectively, to realize human rights universally.